NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Generating technologies without cooling systems are designated as having no cooling; however, these technologies can still be assigned water withdrawal and consumption rates to account for processes such as evaporation from hydropower reservoirs or cleaning PV arrays.
 All power-cooling technology combinations (including water-using technologies without cooling) are also assigned one of the following six water source types included in the model: fresh surface water that is currently appropriated, unassigned/unappropriated fresh surface water, fresh groundwater, brackish or saline groundwater, saline surface water, and wastewater treatment facility effluent.
 These water source types align with the water supply curves described in [Water Availability and Cost](#water-availability-and-cost).
-Appropiation of water refers to how water rights are assigned in the western United States, so no regions in the East have appropriated water.
+Appropriation of water refers to how water rights are assigned in the western United States, so no regions in the East have appropriated water.
 Representing both cooling technology and water source allows a high-fidelity representation of water source-sink relationships and constraints by enumerating all available power technology, cooling technology, and water source combinations within the ReEDS technology set.

 Cooling technology and water source of the baseline 2010 generation fleet and subsequent prescribed builds are assigned using several data sources mapped to the unit database that exogenously defines capital stock in ReEDS.